dbalatero/evri_rpx/README.markdown

 Copyright
 =========
-Copyright (c) 2009 David Balatero, Evri, Inc. <dbalatero at evri dot com>.
+Copyright (c) 2009 Evri, Inc. Authored by David Balatero <dbalatero at evri dot com>.
 See LICENSE for details.